Antiquization: Skopje 2014

-A major critique is obviously the high costs of the project.
-While government sources talk about total costs of about 80 million Euros, critics estimate a total sum of approximately 500 million Euros.
-And this in times in which 30 to 40 % of Macedonia's population are unemployed.
-Many voices complain about such high and unfeasible costs and that the funds could have been invested differently, especially in times of a poor economic situation in Macedonia.
-The VMRO-DPMNE-led government has been accused of constantly prioritizing cultural policies over objective problems: in the course of a global financial crisis, the Macedonian government spends vast amounts of its state budget on the erection of statues, the construction of monumental buildings and archaeological excavations encouraged by the myths of ancient Macedonian descent instead of focusing on real problems.
+Critics regard Skopje 2014 as a nationalistic construction site, where nation-building gets a new meaning.
+Here the government literally builds a national identity.
+The VMRO-DPMNE-led government has been accused of constantly prioritizing cultural policies over objective problems: in the course of the 2008 financial crisis, the Macedonian government spent vast amounts of its state budget on the erection of statues, the construction of monumental buildings and archaeological excavations encouraged by the myths of ancient Macedonian descent instead of focusing on real problems.
 In this manner identity questions could also serve as a distraction.
-The government, on the contrary, brings forward the argument of economic benefit.
-It promotes Skopje 2014 as an investment encouraging the growth of the local economy, creating new jobs and acquiring extra income from newly attracted tourists.